- About Us

 - New Mass Times

 - A City on the Hill

 “Rejoice in hope, endure in affliction, persevere in prayer.
 Contribute to the needs of others, exercise hospitality, rejoice with those who rejoice, weep with those who weep.” — Romans 12:12-13

-- Within the liturgy the family may choose the first and second readings, the responsorial psalm, and the gospel.
-There are five music selections to be made.
-All choices are recorded on the proper form along with decisions on lectors, distributors, gift-bearers and servers.
-These forms are returned to the rectory and copies are made for the celebrant and the music director.
+- Within the liturgy the family may choose the first and second reading, and the gospel.
+The Responsorial Psalm used is usually Psalm 23.
+They also choose five music selections.
+All choices are recorded on the proper form along with the decisions on lectors, distributors, gift-bearers, and servers.
+Copies of the form are sent by e-mail to the Pastor, the Music Director, and the Funeral Home.

 Parish Contact: Mary Alice Manley, firstname.lastname@example.org